anomalylabs/state-field_type/docs/en/general.md

         'example' => [
             'type'   => 'anomaly.field_type.state',
             'config' => [
-                'country'       => 'US',
+                'countries'     => ['US'],
                 'default_value' => 'IL',
                 'handler'       => 'Anomaly\StateFieldType\StateFieldTypeOptions@handle'
             ]
         ]
     ];

-### `country`
+### `countries`

-The country in which to display states for.
-Any existing valid 2-digit ISO country code is allowed.
-The default value is `'US'`.
+The countries in which to display states for.
+Any existing valid 2-digit ISO country codes are allowed.
+The default value is `null` (all countries).

-Country lists are located in `state-field_type/resources/config/states/{country}.php`.
+Country lists are located in `/vendor/anomaly/streams-platform/resources/config/states/{country}.php`.

 If your country is not yet supported please submit a pull request to add it!